dzangolab/laravel-api-auth/README.md

 ## Introduction

 Laravel auth package to be used for API.
+It supports upto Laravel 7.

 ### Installation